Skip to main content

 2. Add column headers in row 1 matching the data you want to capture — for example: Date, From, Company, Subject, Amount, Status

-3. Copy the spreadsheet URL — you will include it in your SOP
+3. Copy the spreadsheet URL — you will include it in your AOP

-1. Click ”+ Create Assignment” from your dashboard
+1. Click ”+ Create Agent” from your dashboard

 Adapt this example to your specific data source: